FROM ABOUT 1480 EXPLORATIONS AND DISCOVERIES BRING EXPONENTIAL GROWTH

 Ship-building requires planks, sails, nails, ropes, tar, supplies, barrels like the one that has fallen into the sea.
 They in turn need warehouses, wagons, tools, donkeys, horses... .

 Those chains of production have been developing since about the year 1000, especially around the Mediterranean.
 Growth in the rest of Europe has been gradual.
-Now proximity to the Atlantic means that trade and production there expand with unprecedented speed. # # # The new revenues first strengthen, the destabilize the social system as in Djimini, but the European caste of nobles absorbs the newcomers for a time:
+Now proximity to the Atlantic means that trade and production on the borders of the mid-Atlantic expands with unprecedented speed (Spain is an exception). # # # The new revenues threaten the nobles, but their system absorbs the some of the newcomers:

 |